-This specialisation studies legal issues relating to migration and human rights in its theoretical, operational, social and political context.
-The basis of the programme lies in European legislation and international human rights treaties.
-This is a lively field of law and this programme examines interplay between national, European and international law, as well as on the ins and outs of the EU lawmaking process.
+Thee Master’s specialisation in Human Rights and Migration focuses on legal issues relating to migration and human rights in its theoretical, operational, social and political context.
+The core of the programme lies in European legislation and international human rights treaties.
+This is a dynamic field of law and this programme examines interplay between national, European and international law, as well as on the ins and outs of the EU lawmaking process.

-- The Faculty of Law in Nijmegen was the first in the Netherlands to set up a dedicated European Law programme.
+Radboud's Faculty of Law in Nijmegen was the first in the Netherlands to set up a dedicated European Law programme.
 It has built an international reputation in the field of European law, immigration law and private law, and is part of a large network that includes more than fifty universities in Europe, the United States, Asia and Australia.

 *This is a specialisation of the Master's of European Law.

 To apply for this course, please contact us by e-mail.

 Learn more via the Radboud University contact form.

 There are various scholarships available for studying at Radboud University.
 Some of the opportunities are described below.
 A full list, including detailed information, can be found on our scholarships and grants page at our website.